steampixel/simplePHPPages/README.md

 ```

 ## 🕳 Portals
 Portals will be used to throw contents to a defined point inside your app.
 For example a theme will somewhere inside open a `contents-main` portal.
 Using this Portal you can throw contents to there from any other point of your app.
+Read more about Portals: [simplePHPPortals](https://github.com/steampixel/simplePHPPortals)
 ```php
 Portal::send('contents-main', 'Hello World');
 ```